 3. “Excellence with authenticity”

 Nadia’s motto is clear, ethical, and aspirational.
 But the same thing that makes it great is what makes it so difficult to live up to.

-Nadia recognizes that confidently expressing the entirety of your authentic self isn’t something you decide to do one day, and then coast for the rest of your life.
+Nadia recognizes that she isn’t perfect, but she confidently expresses that the entirety of your authentic self isn’t something you decide to do one day, and then coast for the rest of your life.
 It’s a set of behaviours that you need to practice and strengthen over and over again, at different stages of your career.
-Most recently, she has embarked on a brand new challenge in the private sector as Senior Vice President for Maple Leaf Foods.
+Most recently, she has embarked on a brand new challenge in the private sector as a Senior Vice President at Maple Leaf Foods.

-As a Leader with The A Effect, and as one of the few women of colour in senior leadership roles, she hopes that her journey can inspire a generation of women in business to believe that they truly belong in these spaces, not only as individuals but as a steadily growing group of global leaders.
+As a Leader with The A Effect, she hopes that her journey can inspire a generation of women in business to believe that they truly belong in these spaces, not only as individuals but as a steadily growing group of global leaders.